 This ability should be used constantly while playing Monarch, as it refreshes the cooldowns of your Dash, Offensive, and Defensive abilities.
 In short, after a short activation time, every one of your abilities is back online.
 Rearm literally takes about two seconds so if you time it right, you won’t even have to leave the battle, but a note of caution – it does not reload your weapon.

 The Monarch’s Kit effectively all revolve around keeping the Monarch alive and granting faster upgrade generation;

 - Shield Amplifier: Energy Siphon’s Shield gain is increased by 25%.

 - Energy Thief: Core Meter is earned 10% faster and Titan executions steal a battery.
 Selecting this ability will replace whatever Execution you have equipped.

 - Rapid Rearm: Reduces the cooldown of Rearm by five seconds.

 - Batteries can repair the Monarch out of Doomed State.

 The Monarch Titan is a versatile mech that can devastate the battlefield on its own, or when assisted by friendly Titans.
-Due to the Upgrades being lost if your Titan is destroyed, it may be more prudent to stick with some form of backup or better yet, only enter into fights which you know or have a reasonable confidence that you will win.
-At its heart, the Monarch is a support Titan, but with a fair bit of stopping power.
-Pilots who master the Monarch will be a fearsome sight on the battlefield, knowing when to advance and demolish the enemy with the array of powerful abilities and when to assist the team.
+Due to the Upgrades being lost if your Titan is destroyed, it may be more prudent to stick with some form of backup or better yet, only enter into fights which you know or have reasonable confidence you will win.
+At its heart, the Monarch is a Support Titan, albeit a Support with a fair bit of stopping power.
+Pilots who master the Monarch will be a fearsome sight on the Frontier, knowing when to advance and demolish the enemy with the array of powerful abilities and when to fall back.